HOW TO GET DIVORCED

 and your children might seem impossible.

-Our 4-step approach to uncontested divorce finalization aims to demystify the South African divorce process by explaining steps in plain language, bringing certainty to a time characterized by uncertainty.
-With the help of a knowledgeable divorce attorney, Ilizna Esterhuyse, you will be guided through the divorce process to ensure that the financial consequences of the divorce and the paperwork do not contribute to further unnecessary stress.
+Our 4-step approach to uncontested divorce finalisation aims to demystify the South African divorce process by explaining steps in plain language, bringing certainty to a time characterised by uncertainty.
+With the help of a knowledgeable divorce attorney you will be guided through the divorce process to ensure that the financial consequences of the divorce and the paperwork do not contribute to further unnecessary stress.

 Two types of divorce

 In South Africa there are two main types of divorce processes: uncontested and contested.

 An uncontested divorce is one where the parties have reached an agreement.
 If you and your spouse are willing to agree to the terms of the divorce by signing a divorce settlement agreement and parenting plan (where relevant), we will assist you to finalise your divorce at a fixed, all-inclusive fee.
 This is a relatively simple and inexpensive procedure of divorce where the parties keep control over the outcome of their case.

 Click here to start the online uncontested divorce process.

 If you and your spouse cannot agree to the terms of the divorce, the contested divorce process will be the only option.
 A contested divorce is more complicated, drawn-out and costly than an uncontested divorce.
 In most contested divorces both parties will have attorneys and even advocates to assist them with the paperwork.
 After the pleadings and discovery phase of a contested divorce is completed, the attorneys (of usually the Plaintiff) will apply for a court date.
 If no settlement can be reached, pre-trials and the final trial will follow.
 With a contested divorce the parties have no control over the outcome of their case.
 The judge or the magistrate will make a decision based on the evidence that both parties have submitted to the court for consideration.